Play-2-Learn Dominoes, Set of 7

 These domino games are a great, fun way to teach children social and life skills, as well as how to take positive action in their lives.
 Before playing a domino, players pick cards and answer questions or practice skills associated with each games topic.
 Games include four specific decks of cards (that relate to the theme of the game), and a domino game.

-- Play-2-Learn Dominoes: Empathy Counts each young people to understand the concept of empathy, to be empathetic, and to take positive actions towards others based on empathy, all while playing dominoes and having fun!
+Play-2-Learn Dominoes, Empathy Counts: Teach young people to understand the concept of empathy, to be empathetic, and to take positive actions towards others based on empathy, all while playing dominoes and having fun!
 There are four decks of cards, each covering a different aspect of players' lives: Friendship, Activities and Hobbies, At School, and All About Myself.
 It can be used by teachers and counselors in a school setting, parents at home, or therapists as play therapy.